Skip to main content

 As soon as the Helm chart is installed, the new deploy pipeline will appear in the Environment configuration window.
 The next step is to create an application from a template:

-2. Select the component Simple Spring Boot Application, open its details window, and click Create from template:
+2. Select the Select ready template option, Simple Spring Boot Application and click Continue:

 • Description: Simple spring boot application